 The decorations are all done with royal icing.
 The trick to getting a smooth finish is to use the royal icing in two consistencies.
 You use a medium consistency (like toothpaste) to make an outline around the outer edge of the cookie, then you fill it in with a thinner consistency (like Elmer's glue) which is also called "flood" icing.
 Let it dry for an hour or so.

-Then decorate with medium consistency frosting.
-OR if you want to added decorations to the wet “flood” icing, then it will sink in and be flat (see the white sweater with red/green striped design – I did red and green stripes, then dragged a toothpick down through the stripes to create the neat pattern).
+After your flood icing dries, then decorate with medium consistency frosting.
+OR if you want to add decorations to the wet "flood" icing, then it will sink in and be flat (see the white sweater with red/green striped design).
+I did red and green stripes, then dragged a toothpick down through the stripes to create the neat pattern).
 I used the same technique with the green Christmas tree, let it dry, then piped medium consistency yellow dots and a star.
 Make sense?

 It was fun designing these sweaters!
 I reviewed tons of ugly sweater cookie photos online to get ideas, then I came up with my own variations.
 There are so many different tacky sweaters you could do.
 Make up your own and let your creative juices flow!